gaurav1780/comp1010practicalClassMaterial/week 10 - custom-built arraylist/workshopCustomBuiltLists.md

 ### Advanced 1

+In the class `MyArrayList`, define a method that when passed another `MyArrayList` object, returns a `MyArrayList` object containing all items of the calling object followed by all items of the parameter object.

+### Advanced 2

 Define a method `getUniqueValues`, that when passed an `ArrayList` of `ArrayList` of `Integer` objects (So, like a two-dimensional array), returns the items that appear exactly once in the two-dimensional list.
 The items should appear in the order of appearance from first sub-list to last sub-list, and items from within a sub-list should appear in that order.

 Some input-output mappings: